GraphLite-AI/GraphLite/CONTRIBUTING.md

 - Copy-pasting AI code without understanding
 - Submitting code with "the AI said it works" as the only verification
 - PRs without tests or documentation
-- Code that violates architectural patterns in [docs/DEVELOPMENT_GUIDE.md](docs/DEVELOPMENT_GUIDE.md)
+- Code that violates architectural patterns specified in [Critical Rules](#critical-rules).

 **Transparency:**
 - You may mention AI tools used in PR descriptions (optional for small changes)